maliaditya/Racecode-online-editor/RaceCode/README.md

-# RaceCode Python Online Editor
+# CodeRace Python Online Editor

 ##### Check it out: https://radiant-ridge-17248.herokuapp.com/run

-### Developed using Django web FrameWork
+### Developed using Django web FrameWork Jdoodle compiler API

 ### Run it on you PC